emergentvibe/meme-survey-chain/README.md

-# Meme Survey Chain
+# Message in a Bottle

-A simple web application built as a social experiment to track the propagation of a collaborative "memetic vault" through direct, person-to-person sharing.
+A simple web application built as a social experiment to track the propagation of a collaborative "message in a bottle" through direct, person-to-person sharing.

 ## Concept

 Users can either:
-1. Start a new "lineage" by submitting an initial image, setting 3 survey questions, and answering them.
+1. Start a new "bottle" (lineage) by submitting an initial image, setting 3 survey questions, and answering them.
-2. Receive a unique link to an existing lineage, view its history (images, descriptions, answers), and contribute their own image and answers to the original survey questions.
+2. Receive a unique link to an existing bottle, view its journey (images, descriptions, answers), and contribute their own image and answers to the original survey questions.

-Each contribution generates a new unique link, allowing the lineage's path to be traced as it's passed along.
+Each contribution generates a new unique link, allowing the bottle's path to be traced as it's passed along.

 ## Tech Stack (MVP)